Alan Page

-Alan Cedric Page (born August 7, 1945) is an American former Minnesota Supreme Court judge and professional football player for the Minnesota Vikings and Chicago Bears.
-He was the NFL's MVP in 1971.
-He was awarded the Presidential Medal of Freedom in 2018.

-Playing college football at the University of Notre Dame, Page gained national recognition as a defensive tackle in the National Football League (NFL) during 15 seasons with the Minnesota Vikings and Chicago Bears.
+Alan Cedric Page (born August 7, 1945) is an American former Minnesota Supreme Court judge and professional football player.
+After playing college football at the University of Notre Dame, Page gained national recognition as a defensive tackle in the National Football League (NFL) during 15 seasons with the Minnesota Vikings and Chicago Bears.
 Following his retirement, he then embarked on a legal career.
 Page earned a B.A. in political science from the University of Notre Dame in 1967 and a J.D. from the University of Minnesota Law School in 1978.
 Page served as an associate justice of the Minnesota Supreme Court from 1993 until he reached the court's mandatory retirement age of 70 in 2015.

 Page was the first defensive player in NFL history to win the MVP Award and only Lawrence Taylor has done it since.
-He is a member of both the College Football Hall of Fame (1993) and the Pro Football Hall of Fame (1988), and is considered one of the greatest defensive linemen ever to play the game.
+He is a member of both the College Football Hall of Fame (1993) and the Pro Football Hall of Fame (1988) and is considered one of the greatest defensive linemen ever to play the game.
 In 2018, President Donald Trump awarded Page the Presidential Medal of Freedom.

 Early life

 Page was born and raised in Canton, Ohio.
-His parents stressed the importance of education and of doing his best regardless of what others did.
+His parents stressed the importance of education and doing his best regardless of what others did.
 His mother died when he was 13.
 Page said he wanted to become a lawyer when he was a child.

 Page graduated from Canton Central Catholic High School in 1963, where he starred in several sports and excelled in football.
 He worked on a construction team that erected the Pro Football Hall of Fame, laying the groundwork for the building in which he would one day be enshrined.